-Transparency is intended as a complementary element to achieve the goals of the shared Three-Year Corruption Prevention Plan.
-It helps to root and develop the concept of "transparent administration" and reduces the possibility of creating corruption-friendly environments.
+Transparency is intended as a synergic element to the aims of the shared Three-Year Plan for the Prevention of Corruption, helping to root and develop the concept of "transparent administration" and reducing the possibility of creating favourable contexts for corruption.

-In order to implement the principles of transparency and data accessibility and to foster an open administration at the service of the public, the following certified e-mail address has been created:
+In order to make the principles of transparency and accessibility of data operational, as well as to create an open administration at the service of citizens, the following certified e-mail box has been set up: responsabiletrasparenza@cert.coni.it

-responsabiletrasparenza@cert.coni.it

-The transparency management process covers both disclosure obligations management and the achievement of specific goal.
-Generally, the RPCT requests CIP's department heads the data needed to comply with legal obligations and then they send it for publication through CONINet, that manages the corporate website.
+The transparency management process concerns both the management of publication obligations and the achievement of specific objectives.
+As a general rule, the R.P.C.T. requests from the CIP Area Managers the data of competence necessary to fulfil the legal obligations and sends them for publication to the CONINet Company, which manages the institutional website.